-For external SSD, go to Finder > Applications > Utilities.
-Double-click Terminal to launch the application.
+- For external SSD, go to Finder > Applications > Utilities.
+Next, double-click Terminal to launch the application.

-For internal SSD, boot your Mac into macOS Recovery mode as explained before.
-From the top Menu Bar, go to Utilities > Terminal to launch the Terminal app.
+- For internal SSD, boot your Mac into macOS Recovery mode, as explained before.
+Then, from the top Menu Bar, go to Utilities > Terminal to launch the Terminal app.

-During verification, if no error appears, SSD repair won’t be useful.
-If your Mac drive is corrupt and needs to be repaired, type diskutil repairVolume SSD_ID then hit Return.
+- During verification, if no error appears, SSD repair won’t be helpful.
+However, if your Mac drive is corrupt and needs to be repaired, type diskutil repairVolume SSD_ID then hit Return.
 Here, use the appropriate SSD identifier.

-3. Repair Corrupt Mac SSD by Using FSCK Command
+C. Repair Corrupt Mac SSD Using FSCK Command

 When Disk Utility fails to repair corrupt APFS formatted SSD on Mac, try the file system consistency check (fsck) command.
 Steps are as follows:

-When ‘The volume (name) appears to be OK.’ message appears, type reboot.
+- When the ‘The volume (name) appears to be OK.’ message appears, type reboot.
 Let your Mac boot normally.